Carus' Sasanian campaign: Carus' accession

+Dinar of Hormizd (Hormizd I Kushanshah), c.
+AD 285-300.

 War with the Sasanians had become a Roman imperial priority during the latter part of Aurelian's reign, but his assassination in 275 ensured the campaign never came to fruition; plans from his immediate successors were similarly cut short.
-Probus had been preparing for an invasion of Persia in 282 before he too fell victim to Carus' mutiny.
-But in 283, with Carus leading the army assembled by Probus, this long-awaited invasion was set in motion.
+Probus was likely preparing to invade in 282 when he too fell victim to mutiny.
+The following year, with Carus leading the army assembled by his predecessor, this long-awaited invasion was set in motion.

-The motivation for the war was primarily to avenge the defeats inflicted by Shapur I, restoring Rome's reputation and standing in the east and providing legitimacy for the emperor.
-Securing Roman territory was also a possible motivator.
-Although the Sasanians had likely been absent from the province of Mesopotamia following Odaenathus' offensive, Persian incursions may have occurred prior to Carus' invasion.
-Restoring Roman influence in the kingdom of Armenia may also have been a secondary aim of the campaign.
+Although exact motivations for the war remain uncertain, it was primarily in response to the defeats inflicted by Shapur I in previous decades, providing legitimacy for the emperor while restoring Rome's reputation and standing in the east.
+Securing Roman territory in the east was also a possible motivator.
+Although the Sasanians had likely been absent from the province of Mesopotamia following Odaenathus' offensives, Persian incursions may have occurred prior to Carus' invasion.
+Restoring Roman influence in the kingdom of Armenia, which had been under Persian suzerainty for decades, may also have been a secondary aim of the campaign.
 A likely contributing factor in Carus' decision to invade in 283 was the Sasanian empire's internal instability: Hormizd, brother of Persian king Bahram II, had led an insurrection in the eastern half of Persia, rendering the empire vulnerable in the west.

-In early 283, Carus and Numerian moved east towards Persia, leaving Carinus to take charge of the western provinces.
-On their way east, Carus led a brief and successful campaign against the Sarmatians along the Danube.
-They then proceeded to Antioch in spring of 283, a frequent base of operations for previous campaigns against the Parthians and Sasanians.
-At this juncture, Carinus was likely elevated to the rank of Augusti, possibly in connection to his victory on the Rhine against the Germans, for which both Carinus and Carus were awarded the title Germanicus Maximus.

-In late spring, with preparations for the invasion complete, Carus led the Roman forces from Antioch and thence across the Persian frontiers.